 How does Medicare Plan C cover Medicare Part A Deductible?

-Each benefits period, you have to meet a deductible before Medicare pays anything on hospital services.
+You have to meet a deductible for each benefits period before Medicare pays anything on hospital services.
 Plan C pays that deductible for you.

 How does Medicare Plan C cover Medicare Part A coinsurance?

 Hospital costs can be expensive, and you might face steep coinsurance amounts even after your Medicare benefits are applied toward your bill.
 Medicare Supplement Plan C pays this coinsurance for you, leaving you with no out-of-pocket expense.